Wolodmr/iovote/docs_backup/future.md

 ---

 ## Conclusion
-The *Vote Cast* project has a solid foundation, but continuous improvements will ensure it remains a powerful and flexible voting platform.
+The *ioVote* project has a solid foundation, but continuous improvements will ensure it remains a powerful and flexible voting platform.
 The planned enhancements will improve user experience, security, and performance, making it even more efficient.

 🚀 **Stay tuned for future updates!**